Breastfeeding Bumper Sticker

 Of course the car died with bags and bags of donations for the community center in it, plus it’s amazing how many children’s books and business cards and coupons and juice boxes accumulate in a car, so transferring all of those with freezing hands into the rental car was no fun.

 Should I stick it on the new car?
-Or get a new lactivism bumper sticker?
-There must be other ones I can find.
+Or get a new breastfeeding supporter bumper sticker?
+There are plenty of other ones out there.